Physical Therapy (DPT)

 Introduction to Physical Therapy

-The mission of the physical therapy program at PCOM Georgia is to prepare individuals who demonstrate excellence in the practice of physical therapy, emphasize a “whole person” approach to patient management, commit to the advancement of knowledge and intellectual growth, and engage in the wellbeing of the community.
+The mission of the physical therapy program at PCOM Georgia is to prepare individuals who demonstrate excellence in the practice of physical therapy, emphasize a “whole person” approach to patient management, commit to the advancement of knowledge and intellectual growth, and engage in the well-being of the community.

 The PCOM Department of Physical Therapy will be recognized for its:

-• Commitment to cultivating an inclusive learning environment that is diverse, inquisitive, dignified, and respectful and that will inspire caring graduates who advocate for all individuals in our changing healthcare environment.
+• Commitment to cultivating an inclusive learning environment that is diverse, inquisitive, dignified, and respectful, and that will inspire caring graduates who advocate for all individuals in our changing healthcare environment.

 Physical Therapy Philosophy